- 1 ESL One Berlin Major Overview

 ESL One Berlin Major Event Format

-In order to bet on Dota 2, learning the format is an essential step.
+In order to figure out how to bet on Dota 2, learning the format is an essential step.

 Similar to prior Majors, the ESL One Berlin Major will feature multiple stages of the competition.
 To get to this tpurnament, the best Dota 2 teams have been seeded from multiple regions: